Visiting Ireland’s Bunratty Castle

 May the road rise up to meet you.
 May the wind be always at your back.
 May the sun shine warm upon your face, the rains fall soft upon your fields and until we meet again, may God hold you in the palm of his hand.

-Bunratty Castle Medieval Banquet
+Bunratty Castle Medieval banquet

 The Bunratty Castle Banquet is one of the most famous events in Ireland a raucous night of medieval revelry and food that takes place over 2 hours and a bit.
 The cost of the Bunratty Medieval dinner is around €63 per adult but reviewers say it is well worth it.